Open Hardware Solutions in Quantum Technology: Open quantum hardware today

 In order to improve the fidelity of the pulse obtained through open-loop control, both the model parameters and the model itself need refinement.
 One approach for refining model parameters is the technique of data-driven system identification also known as characterisation.
 This is achieved through learning model parameters from data collected during experiments performed on the hardware, e.g., the calibration step previously outlined.
 Refining the model translates to building a complex digital twin that models not only the quantum dynamics but also all of accessory classical electronics and their non-ideal behavior.
 These two techniques — Model Learning and Quantum-Classical Digital Twin — are tightly integrated as a unified solution in the C3-Toolset package~\cite{Wittler_2021}, as discussed below (\emph{Example 5}).

-\begin{myframe}[width=\columnwidth] \emph{Example 5.
-OPTIMAL CONTROL, CALIBRATION AND CHARACTERIZATION.} {\bf C3: An integrated tool-set for Control, Calibration and Characterization.} The C3-Toolset package provides an API for directly interfacing with hardware to use the pulses generated by optimal control and further optimize them using closed-loop calibration algorithms.
+\begin{myframe}[width=\columnwidth] \emph{Example 6.
+Optimal Control, Calibration and Characterization: } {\bf ``C3: An integrated tool-set for Control, Calibration and Characterization.''} The C3-Toolset package provides an API for directly interfacing with hardware to use the pulses generated by optimal control and further optimize them using closed-loop calibration algorithms.
 Users have access to a high-level Qiskit interface that allows them to run gate or pulse level quantum circuits on the full-physics noisy high-fidelity differentiable simulator.
+Libraries like QuOCS \cite{quocs} also provide an extensive suite of model-based optimal control and pulse-shaping for a wide variety of hardware platforms.
 In recent years, a variety of machine learning for quantum control techniques have been closely integrated in the quantum device bring up process.
 Besides the previously mentioned process of learning model parameters, reinforcement learning (RL) has been particularly useful in a variety of applications.
-The open-source library rbqoc~\cite{propson2022robust} details a technique for noise-robust control using RL while C3-Toolset uses RL for both learned optimizers and Bayesian experiment design.
+The open-source library rbqoc~\cite{propson2022robust} details a technique for noise-robust control using RL.

 Calibration is generally needed for most platforms.
 Depending on the architecture, this involves different control signals.
 A difference between academic research labs and industry is the tendency to automate and standardize calibrations tasks.
 Tests are run periodically to validate the status of the system before running an experiment and during an experiment.
 On a schematic level, these can be seen as continuous integration (CI) tests, involving hardware control but similar to open-source testing for software projects.
 If the job does not pass a test, automatic re-calibration is prompted. \end{myframe}